Minimising Risk with Options

 - A GST-free going concern – the grant of the option itself will not be subject to GST provided that the parties to the option agree in writing that, on the exercise of the option, the supply will be a GST-free supply of a going concern (GSTR 2002/5).

 Duty issues (NSW)

 Traditionally, nominees could avoid duty on nominations under call options by ensuring that the nomination occurred by way of novation rather transfer (a technical legal distinction).
-However, NSW recently introduced amendments to ensure that nominations will attract duty regardless of how thenomination is carried out.
+However, NSW introduced amendments to ensure that nominations will attract duty regardless of how the nomination is carried out.
 Following the recent amendments, the duty position is as follows:

-(b) a nomination (whether by way of transfer or novation) under a call option is dutiable
+- A nomination (whether by way of transfer or novation) under a call option is dutiable and:

 (i) the nominee is subject to duty on the option value (such as the premium paid);